-Employees usually find out what is happening after the fact.
-Organizations do not always share financial information or talk about poor performance issues with employees.
-Therefore, when change is needed quickly, employees may be taken by surprise.
+Employees usually find out what's happening after the fact.
+Organizations do not always share financial information or talk about the organization's poor performance with employees.
+Therefore, when change is needed quickly, you may be taken by surprise.

-On the one hand, organizations are trying to implement change as quickly as possible.
-On the other hand, employees are one step behind trying to understand why the change is needed and how they will be impacted.
+On one hand, organizations are trying to implement change as quickly as possible.
+On the other hand, you are one step behind trying to understand why the change is needed and how you and your job will be impacted.

 Change to a business can include:

-How will the change impact me?
-That depends on your current job, the extent of the change, and the choices you make in response to the change.
+How will the change impact you?
+It depends on your current job, the extent of the change, and the choices you make in response to the change.

 With small changes, you may not be impacted at all.
 With major changes, you may be doing new work, using new tools, or reporting to a new manager.
-With radical changes to the business, some employees may work in other departments or even move to other companies.
+With radical changes to the business, some employees may need to work in other departments or even move to other organizations.

 Your choices about how to respond to change will vary as the organization moves through the change process.
 Think about the change in these time periods: